chenxu10/chenxu10.github.io/_posts/2024-01-24-financeprobstats.md

 economically strong countries are often considered the closest approximation to risk-free assets.
 For now, short term T bills can be used as a proxy for risk-free asset.

+When and where you will lose money, you don't have enough reservation but are forced to liquidiate.
+But at that time the price of assets you start to fall.

+The only goal of investing is to maximize your ending wealth.
+Not some expected math benchmark created by scholars.

+If you are a crowd follower, your final result is bound to revert to mean.

+If a risk mitigation strategy achieves its purpose by cost-­effectively lowering a portfolio’s risk, then adding that strategy raises the portfolio’s compounding over time.

 ## Allocation Between Bonds and Stocks

 For the risk you take you should charge reasonable premium.
 Also give yourself margin of safety.